 Celadon is a word that is synonymous to Longquan greenware.
-Besides blue and white, this is definitely one of the best know type of Chinese porcelain.
+Besides blue and white, this is definitely one of the best known Chinese porcelain.
 It could be found in countries along the ancient maritime silk route which linked Southeast Asia, South/west Asia. middle-east and East Africa.
 The quantity of Longquan celadon wares exported during the Song and Yuan period was enormous.

 Present day Dayao village